kiyunkim/Note-to-Self/CSSprocessors.md

   - Reusable components of CSS
   - Clarity in rule cascading
   - Advanced calculations
-  - *Preprocessors results a CSS file after it is processed*
+  - *Preprocessors results a CSS file after it is processed - it only processes CSS*

 ## LESS